francocurotto/YDDM-re-old/NOTES.md

 Now the next steps is a little bit more funny: player, dicepool and dicehand (for now is dice hand).
 The real fun will start when we start to program the dungeon place.

+# 2021-01-01
+Happy new year!
+I finished my implementation of the dice hand but I haven't test it yet.
+I think is better to switch into making the real ddm database just so I don't have to make up many fake dice for the test.
+It won't include special abilities for now just beacause it is to difficult and to early for that.